MEIOU-and-Taxes/MEIOUandTaxes/README.md

 - Overhauled graphics and map courtesy of EOOQE.
 - New Disease system modelling different strains and spread models
 - Revamped and Reworked Colonial System
-- A unique musical score composed by ciadude2.# MEIOU-DLC
+- A unique musical score composed by ciadude2.